api3dao/airnode/packages/airnode-examples/README.md

 ## Instructions

-The following instructions will guide you step by step with the RRP flow.
-Please note, that some steps may be skipped depending on how you want to run the example - e.g. you don't need to start a hardhat network locally when you intend to run the example with a public network.
+The following instructions will guide you step by step through the RRP flow.
+Please note, that some steps may be skipped depending on how you would like to run the example - e.g. you don't need to start a hardhat network locally when you intend to run the example with a public network.

 ### 1. Choose an example